mchesler613/django_adventures/mail-formsview-captcha.md

 We can add behavior to our `ContactForm` by allowing it to send email when a form has been submitted and validated.
 We can add a `send_email()` method that accomplishes the following:
 + Configure the subject of the mail.
-+ Read the values from the validated fields in `.cleaned_data` and save them as variables.
++ Read the values from the validated form fields in `.cleaned_data` and save them as variables.
-+ Configure the body of the mail based on the form data.
++ Configure the body of the mail based on the saved cleaned data.
 + Configure the sender of the email.
 If we use Django's `send_mail()`, the sender should be set to the value found in `settings.EMAIL_HOST_USER`.
 + Configure the receipient(s) of the email.
 This can be a single receipient or a list.
 + Lastly, we call Django's `send_mail()` API with our subject, body, sender, and receipient list.